About

 Making raspberry orange sauce

-Jessie is not a trained chef.
-She just loves to cookand write.
+I’m not a trained chef.
+I just love to cook—and write.
 (It’s really that simple.)
-Her nickname is Mouse, or more formally, Miss.
+My nickname is Mouse, or more formally, Miss.
 Mouse.
 You can figure the rest out.

-She’s worked in the food industry, written restaurant reviews, published hundreds of articles, and edited a handful of books.
-(Ask her about the time she interviewed Second Lady Tipper Gore at the White House.)
+I’ve worked in the food industry, written restaurant reviews, published hundreds of articles, edited a handful of books, and even wrote a cookbook of my own.
+(Ask me about the time I interviewed Second Lady Tipper Gore at the White House.)

 The Hungry Mouse

-Jessie’s recipes and food photography have been featured in Bon Appetit magazine, Saveur magazine, Serious Eats, Apartment Therapy’s The Kitchn, The New York Food Examiner, The Hostess with the Mostess, not martha, and Sew Mama Sew.
-Her pictures have been published on Foodgawker, Tastespotting, and Photograzing.
+My recipes and food photography have been featured in O!
+Magazine, Bon Appetit magazine, Saveur, The Huffington Post, Serious Eats, Gothamist, The Kitchn, The New York Food Examiner, The Hostess with the Mostess, not martha, and Sew Mama Sew.
+My pictures have been published on Foodgawker, Tastespotting, and Photograzing.

 Goat Cheese Truffles at The Hungry Mouse